Q: What is the highest % equity that a departed / non-working co-founder can own that VCs are comfortable with?

 - VCs generally also ask the ex-founders to leave the board, if they are still on it.
 Often more by restructuring it in the financing than explicitly asking them to step down.

-- VCs may grant the founder-CEO more options / shares (on a new vesting schedule, and as part of the pre-money) to rebalance equity if the departed founder has an equivalent amount.
+- VCs may sometimes grant the founder-CEO that stayed and is running the startup more options / shares (on a new vesting schedule, and as part of the pre-money) to rebalance equity if the departed founder has an equivalent amount.
 There are some nuances here, but it’s pretty common.

 - VCs may be OK buying out some of the ex-founders’ shares if the round is larger ($20m+).
-There’s often more capital than shares available.
-If so, new VCs may be fine buying the ex-founder out, in whole or in part, often at a modest discount to the round price since it’s Common.
+This is easier when there’s a lot of interest in the round.
+But if there is, new VCs may be fine buying the ex-founder out, in whole or in part, often at a modest discount to the round price since it’s Common.

-But most VCs won’t really care how much money the departed founders make, not really — so long as the VCs make the same amount regardles. 😉
+But most VCs won’t really care how much money the departed founders make, not really — so long as the VCs make the same amount regardless. 😉

 So if the control issues can be neutralized, VCs won’t care as much.